 Step 1: Explore your options

-Browse the Distance Education course offerings by term at NIC Connect or through our Distance Education Guide.
+Browse the Distance Education course offerings by term through our timetable or through our Distance Education Guide.

 Not sure what is right for you?
 Contact one of our educational advisors to talk about options, funding and career paths.